 Possible Side-Effects Of Lactic Acid

 Even though this hydroxy-acid is gentler than the others, it has its share of side effects.
 These include:

 So before using topical lactic acid on your skin, talk to your dermatologist.
 If you regularly use topical lactic acid, make it a point to apply at least an SPF 30 sunscreen 30 minutes before you step-out in the day.
 Re-apply every two hours to protect your skin from getting burnt.

 Skipping your sunscreen too often may worsen skin conditions like dark spots and wrinkles.
 Always remember that lactic acid is an exfoliant that exposes your new, younger-looking skin cells to environmental aggressors.

-Lactic acid should never be mixed with Vitamin C as it reduces its efficacy.
-Vitamin C is too strong an alpha-hydroxy acid for it to work along with lactic acid.
+Lactic acid should never be mixed with Vitamin C. This combination will push the product’s pH further towards the acidic side, which may cause irritation to your skin.
+Also, lactic acid being the milder one, can get affected when mixed with vitamin C as it is too strong an alpha-hydroxy acid for it to work along with lactic acid.
 Talk to your dermatologist about what you can use with lactic acid.

 Did You Know?

 Lactic acid is often recommended in its topical form to treat and reduce symptoms of eczema, psoriasis and other dry skin conditions.

 Due to its mild nature, lactic acid is one of the best alpha-hydroxy acids to incorporate into your skincare regimen.
 It is suitable for sensitive skin types as well and offers different benefits in different concentrations.
 However, it has its share of side effects.
 So like any new skincare product, sa patch test is a must.

 Thank you for your feedback on this article.